-One terrain feature which was present in the CONTENTIN PENINSULA, and about which little information was furnished to the 3rd Battalion, was the hedgerow.8
+One terrain feature which was present in the CONTENTIN PENINSULA, and about which little information was furnished to the 3rd Battalion, was the hedgerow.8 to 8 feet.

-Through the years French farmers had developed, perhaps unknowingly, a formidable military obstacle.
-This obstacle was the hedgerow.
-These were earthen barriers interlaced with great masses of trees and shrubbery roots.
-These barriers were 6 to 10 feet in width at the base and rose to a height of 4 to 8 feet.
 From the top and sides of this earthen wall grew continuous, interlacing, bands of large trees and thick shrubbery.
 To facilitate the draining of these fields a ditch had been dug along the edge of the hedgerow.
 These ditches were often one to 2 feet deep.
 These, in turn, gave added protection to a defender.9